adibaiitju/adibaiitju/README.md

-**Thesis Title: Image Captioning in Bengali Language Using Visual Attention**
+**3. Thesis Title: Image Captioning in Bengali Language Using Visual Attention**